adrien-chinour/blog/docs/how-to-guides/configuring-external-services.md

 2. Navigate to your space
 3. Go to Settings → API keys
 4. Copy the Space ID and Content Delivery API access token
-5. For webhooks, go to Settings → Webhooks and create a webhook
-6. Copy the webhook secret

 ### Content Model